Joint Economics-Political Science Major

 - Students must consult with the Politiccal Science department on the political science requirements.

-Every student must take ECON W4921 Seminar in Political Economy.
+Every student must take ECPS W4921 Seminar in Political Economy.

 Students must receive a grade of at least C- in order for the course to count towards the major (including statistics and math).
 Only W1105 Principles of Economics may be taken Pass/D/Fail and a grade of "P" must received.